We are pleased to present your Company's Thirty Third Annual Report together with theAudited Statement of Accounts for the year ended March 31 2022.

 |Stock Exchange where Nucleus shares are listed ||Scrip Symbol /Code |

 |National Stock Exchange of India Ltd. (NSE) w.e.f.
 December 19 2002 ||NUCLEUS |

 |BSE Ltd. (BSE) w.e.f.
 November 6 1995 ||531209 |

 Your Company continues to retain its debt-free status and maintains sufficient cash andcash equivalents to meet future strategic initiatives.
-The Company has been conservativein its investment policy over the years maintaining a reasonably high level of cash andcash equivalents which enable the Company to completely eliminate short and medium termliquidity risks and at the same time also help scale up operations at a short notice.
-Thegoal of cash management at Nucleus is to:
+The Company has been conservativein its investment policy over the years maintaining a reasonably high level of cash andcash equivalents which enable the Company to completely eliminate short and medium-termliquidity risks and at the same time also help scale up operations at a short notice.
+Thegoal of cash management at your Company is to:

 a.
 Use cash to provide sufficient working capital to manage business operations of theCompany to be able to add value to all our stakeholders and continuously enhance the same.

 b.
 Maintain sufficient cash as reserves that will aid the Company in capturingmeaningful business opportunities including acquisitions.

 c.
 Invest surplus funds in low-risk bank deposits debt/ Arbitrage schemes of mutualfunds preference shares and tax-free bonds of Public Sector Enterprises.

 Cash and cash equivalents along with other bank balances including current investmentsat a consolidated level of Rs 341.94 crore constitute 69% of the shareholders' funds atthe year end against Rs 502.82 crore 75% of the shareholders' funds at the close of theprevious year.